teunisvdh/ProjectApp/REPORT.md

 **ShowplaylistActivity:**

 - ShowplaylistActivity shows the user the generated playlist.
+It implements the callback for retrieving the video id's and retrieving the information about the videos.
 For each five channels, 10 videos will be put in a list.
-This activity chooses random videos from this list If a video doesn't fit into the time available, it will go to a random next one until the end of the list.
+This activity chooses random videos from this list.
+If a video doesn't fit into the time available, it will go to a random next one until the end of the list.
 If no other video fits, the playlist is final.

 **PlaylistActivity:**

 - PlaylistActivity is the activity containing a YouTube Android Player.
-The playlist will be loaded into the player.
+The playlist (a list of video id's) will be loaded into the player.
 Video's can be viewed, paused and skipped.
 Rotating the screen will result in a full screen experience.

 ### Adapters
 **ChannelAdapter:**